tanveery/recaptcha-net/README.md

 </ul>

 <h2>API Support</h2>
 The library supports Google's reCATPCAH API version 1.
-Support for API version 2 is coming soon while the support for version 1 will remain in tact as long as Google does the same.
+Support for API version 2 is coming soon and the support for version 1 will remain in tact as long as Google does the same.

 <h2>Creating a reCAPTCHA Keys</h2>
 Before you can use reCAPTCHA in your web application, you must first create a reCAPTCHA key (a pair of public and private keys).
 Creating reCAPTCHA key is very straight-forward.
 The following are the steps:
 <ol>
-<li>Go to the Google's <a href="https://www.google.com/recaptcha">Recaptcha</a> site.</li>
+<li>Go to the Google's <a href="https://www.google.com/recaptcha">reCAPTCHA</a> site.</li>
 <li>Click on the <strong>Get reCAPTCHA</strong> button.
 You will be required to login with your Google account.</li>
 <li>Enter a label for this reCAPTCHA and the domain of your web application.
 You can enter more than one domain if you want to.</li>
 <li>Expand <strong>Keys</strong> under the <strong>Adding reCAPTCHA to your site</strong> section.
 Note down your <strong>Site Key</strong> and <strong>Secret Key</strong>.</li>
 </ol>

 <h2>Installing reCAPTCHA for .NET</h2>
-<h3>Recaptcha Nuget Package</h3>
+<h3>reCAPTCHA Nuget Package</h3>
 The best and the recommended way to install the latest version of reCAPTCHA for .NET is through Nuget.
 From the <a href="http://docs.nuget.org/consume/package-manager-console">Nuget's Package Manager Console</a> in your Visual Studio .NET IDE, simply execute the following command:

 ```